Posted on Wednesday, June 12th, 2024 at 9:00 am

 The Elimination Period

 The elimination period, also known as the waiting period, significantly influences when your LTD benefits start.
-This period acts like a deductible, and in many cases, short-term disability benefits will fill in the gap, if you or your employer purchased that kind of policy.
+This period acts like a deductible, and in many cases, short-term disability benefits will fill in the gap if you or your employer purchased that kind of policy.

+When does long-term disability start?
 Elimination periods for LTD policies typically range from 30 to 180 days, with 90 days being a common choice.
 The clock starts ticking on your first day of disability, as determined by your doctor.
 You must remain continuously disabled throughout the elimination period to qualify for benefits.

 For example, let’s say you have an LTD policy with a 90-day elimination period.
 You suffered a severe back injury on January 1st that prevented you from working.
 If your disability persists, you will be eligible for benefits starting April 1st, 90 days later.
 If you recover and return to work before April 1st, you will not receive any LTD payments.